20 Exceptional Event Email Marketing Examples

 Sometimes there is a lot of information you want to convey to your reader.
 And though you may feel you’re breaking the cardinal rule of simplicity, you can still make it work just as long as your info is conveyed in a consumable way.

-The Saastr Conference always has much to offer so it was difficult for them to keep their email brief.
+The SaaStr Conference always has much to offer so it was difficult for them to keep their email brief.
 This ended up not being a problem because they were able to organize the information in a way that was still easily digestible for the reader.
 By creating a list of fun facts as opposed to long paragraphs, the email keeps the reader’s attention while communicating the necessary information.

 Key takeaway: If you need to communicate a lot of information in one email, organize the info in a way that is still consumable for the reader.

 As a stark contrast to the previous example, Apple’s event registration email for the Worldwide Developer’s Conference keeps things as simple as possible.
-Of course a large reason as to how they’re able to pull this off is because of the strength of the Apple brand but there are still lessons from this email that you can apply to your own.
+Of course, a large reason as to how they’re able to pull this off is because of the strength of the Apple brand but there are still lessons from this email that you can apply to your own.

 Key takeaway: Be conscious of your email audience and create emails tailored to their specific perspective, creating a much more personalized feel.

 The goal of an email is to direct the reader to another page, whether that be a registration page or the event website.
 Thus, the button that leads them to the other page is very important.
-The design and placement of the CTA button is key.
+The design and placement of the CTA button are key.

 Invision does an amazing job of making sure their “Register Now” button stands out from the rest of the text.
 The button appears twice in the email and is accented with pink while the rest of the email text is in white.
 This prevents the button from being buried with the rest of the email content and instead immediately catches the reader’s attention.